 Spartan Radio's Model 60 Short-Wave Receiver (April 1932 QST)

 will not invoke much or any interest.
 On the other hand, there is a

 snapshots of the places from whence we have come technically.
 Products

 like radios, kitchen appliances, automobiles, etc., were constructed

-found anywhere, but maybe not for the reason you think - plastic formulas and processes were a closely held military secrets until the end of World War II.
+found anywhere, but maybe not for the reason you think - plastic as

+military secrets until the end of World War II.